MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 #### 4.2.40.1 Weather for Specific Days

 Should be able to click the weather section on the calendar and check the projected weather.
-Additionally when creating an event on a certain day the predicted weather should appear for that day as well.
+Additionally, when creating an event on a certain day the predicted weather should appear for that day as well.

 ### 4.2.41 Tutor Integration